niv/neverwinter.nim/README.md

 * `twoda_reformat`: Reformats a twoda file to be nicely formatted and valid.

 All utilities write their working output to stdout, and any library- or tool- related logging goes to stderr.
+You can turn on debug logging with `--verbose`, and turn off all logging except errors with `--quiet`.

 ## Build Process